thetardigrades/SolanaGameServer/card_gaming.md

 # Goal
 Building card games with NFTs using Metaplex feels like a probable common use-case - and a useful starting point.
 Minimize metaplex functionality-duplication, maximize use.

+# Inspiration
+Solana's main bottleneck is accessible storage - think of it like programming in assembly on a system with accessible memory around 2MB*.

 # Possible Needs
 * Define a deck of cards with counts and other universe*-specific attributes